theeniolaade/theeniolaade/README.md

 ### Hi there 👋 I'm Eniola
-I am a python developer who is still finding their feet in the world.
+I am a web developer who is still finding their feet in the world.

 ## 🔧 Skills

-- **Languages:** Python
+- **Languages:** Javascript

 ## 🌱 Currently Learning

-Currently, I'm exploring Python by embarking on a 100 Days Of Code Challenge.
+Currently, I'm exploring web development by taking courses on Freecodecamp

 ## 📫 Let's Connect